 On a less alarming note, the occiput may appear temporarily more prominent due to hair loss, a bug bite or it can be just a phase of developing adolescent dogs.

 As these dogs further develop, the puppy "cone head" appearance should decrease as the puppy grows and "fills out," so to say.

 Bone or Skin Growth?

-It can be challenging at times for dog owners to differentiate whether a bump on a dog's head is actual bone or some time of skin growth.
-There an easy little test though that can be carried out.
+It can be challenging at times for dog owners to differentiate whether a bump on a dog's head is actual bone or some type of skin growth.
+There's an easy little test though that can be carried out.